Isaiah Ford

-Isaiah Alexander Ford (born February 9, 1996) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He played college football for the Virginia Tech Hokies.
+Isaiah Alexander Ford (born February 9, 1996) is an American football coach and former player who is an offensive quality control coach for the Chicago Bears the National Football League (NFL).
+A wide receiver, he played college football for the Virginia Tech Hokies.
 He was selected by the Miami Dolphins in the seventh round of the 2017 NFL draft.

 Early life

 Ford attended Trinity Christian Academy in Jacksonville, Florida.
 While there, he played high school football.
 As a senior, he had 717 yards receiving and 12 touchdowns.
 He was rated by Rivals.com as a three-star recruit and committed to Virginia Tech to play college football.
 Ford also played basketball in high school, averaging 37 points per game as a senior.
 Ford played AAU basketball with Grayson Allen for the Jacksonville Lee Bull.

 College career

 As a true freshman at Virginia Tech, Ford played in all 13 games with 11 starts and had 56 receptions for 709 yards and six touchdowns.
 As a sophomore, he was named first-team All-Atlantic Coast Conference (ACC) and set Virginia Tech single-season records for receptions and touchdowns.
 As a junior, Ford was named second-team All-ACC, recording 73 receptions for 1,038 yards and seven touchdowns.
 After the season, Ford decided to forgo his senior year and enter the 2017 NFL draft.